wellth-app/policies/source/sections/key_definitions.md

 * *Access*: Means the ability or the means necessary to read, write, modify, or communicate data/ information or otherwise use any system resource.

-* *BaaS*: Backend-as-a-Service.
-A set of APIs, and associated SDKs, for rapid mobile and web application development.
-APIs offer the ability to create users, do authentication, store data, and store files.

 * *Backup*: The process of making an electronic copy of data stored in a computer system.
 This can either be complete, meaning all data and programs, or incremental, including just the data that changed from the previous backup.

 * *Backup Service*: A logging service for unifying system and application logs, encrypting them, and providing a dashboard for them.
-Offered with all Wellth Add-ons and as an option for PaaS Customers.

 * *Breach*: Means the acquisition, access, use, or disclosure of protected health information (PHI) in a manner not permitted under the Privacy Rule which compromises the security or privacy of the PHI.
 For purpose of this definition, “compromises the security or privacy of the PHI” means poses a significant risk of financial, reputational, or other harm to the individual.
 A use or disclosure of PHI that does not include the identifiers listed at §164.514(e)(2), limited data set, date of birth, and zip code does not compromise the security or privacy of the PHI.
 Breach excludes:

 	1. Any unintentional acquisition, access or use of PHI by a workforce member or person acting under the authority of a Covered Entity (CE) or Business Associate (BA) if such acquisition, access, or use was made in good faith and within the scope of authority and does not result in further use or disclosure in a manner not permitted under the Privacy Rule.
 	2. Any inadvertent disclosure by a person who is authorized to access PHI at a CE or BA to another person authorized to access PHI at the same CE or BA, or organized health care arrangement in which the CE participates, and the information received as a result of such disclosure is not further used or disclosed in a manner not permitted under the Privacy Rule.
 	3. A disclosure of PHI where a CE or BA has a good faith belief that an unauthorized person to whom the disclosure was made would not reasonably have been able to retain such information.

 * *Business Associate*: A person or entity that performs certain functions or activities that involve the use or disclosure of protected health information on behalf of, or provides services to, a covered entity.

 * *Covered Entity*: A health plan, health care clearinghouse, or a healthcare provider who transmits any health information in electronic form.

 * *De-identification*: The process of removing identifiable information so that data is rendered to not be PHI.

 * *Disaster Recovery*: The ability to recover a system and data after being made unavailable.

 * *Disaster Recovery Service*: A disaster recovery service for disaster recovery in the case of system unavailability.
 This includes both the technical and the non-technical (process) required to effectively stand up an application after an outage.
-Offered with all Wellth Add-ons and as an option for PaaS Customers.

 * *Disclosure*: Disclosure means the release, transfer, provision of, access to, or divulging in any other manner of information outside the entity holding the information.

 * *Customers*: Contractually bound users of Wellth Platform.

 * *Electronic Protected Health Information (ePHI)*: Any individually identifiable health information protected by HIPAA that is transmitted by, processed in some way, or stored in electronic media.

 * *Environment*: The overall technical environment, including all servers, network devices, and applications.